-451. Invertebrate Zoology (5).
+- Invertebrate Zoology (5).
 Lec.
 4, Lab.
-2, Pr., BI 101 and Junior standing or Departmental approval.

-A taxonomic survey of all major invertebrate phyla with emphasis on major anatomical and physiological features and life histories.
+2, Pr., BI 101 and Junior standing or departmental approval.
+A taxonomic survey of all major invertebrate phyla with emphasis on major anatomical and physiological features and life histories. - 460.
+Molecular Genetics (5).

-470. Microtechnique (5).
 Lec.
 4, Lab.
-4, Pr., Department approval.
-Methods of tissue preparation for the light microscope, including fixing, embedding, sectioning, general and cyto-chemical staining, and mounting.
-Smear and squash techniques.
-Introduction to optical microscopy, macro and photomicrography.

-490. Evolutionary Biology (5).
+3, Pr., Bl 330, Bl 350, or departmental approval.
+Principles and techniques for understanding the nature of genes and how they can be recombined into different life forms. - Evolutionary Biology (5).
 Lec.
 4, Lab.
-2, Pr., BI 102 or BI 103 or Department approval.
+2, Pr., BI 102 or BI 103 or departmental approval.
 A treatment of evolutionary concepts including population structure, variability, dispersal, gene frequencies, natural selection, and speciation will provide a basis for understanding current variation among organisms and the historical sequence of major evolutionary events.